Ethan-t-n/youtube_music_link_generator/README.md

 [<img src="https://img.shields.io/badge/Ruby-CC342D?style=for-the-badge&logo=ruby&logoColor=white"/>](https://www.ruby-lang.org/en/) <br>

 ### 🎵 Local Setup 🎵
-1. Fork and clone the repo to your local machine with SSH: `git@github.com:Ethan-t-n/youtube_music_link_generator.git`
+1. Fork and clone the repo to your local machine with SSH: `git@github.com:Ethan-t-n/youtube_music_link_generator.git`.
-2. Open your terminal and go into the youtube_music_link_generator directory
+2. Open your terminal and go into the youtube_music_link_generator directory.
-3. Install gems by running `gem install google-api-client` in your terminal
+3. Install gems by running `gem install google-api-client` in your terminal.
-4. Change into the lib directory
+4. Change into the lib directory.
 5. Register for your [YouTube API key](console.cloud.google.com).
 IMPORTANT: Registering for your YouTube API key instructions will be down below.
-6. Run `ruby gem install google-api-client`
+6. Run `ruby gem install google-api-client`(Please complete registering for YouTube API Key steps down below before moving on to steps 7 and 8).
-7. Run `rspec` to see test results
+7. Run `rspec` to see test results as well as randomized link.
-8. run `ruby random_youtube_music.rb` to generate random music link
+8. copy randomized link and paste it into your browser.

 ### 🎵 Registering for your YouTube API key 🎵
 1. Go to the Google Cloud Console.